-- There is a path that leads to the wealthy place: after believing that there is a life without financial struggles, you must also believe that there are specific roadmaps that if followed will bring one to the wealthy place.
+After believing that there is a life without financial struggles, you must also believe that there are specific roadmaps that if followed will bring one to the wealthy place.
 If you think that financial freedom is a matter of luck (not specific principles), you cannot create wealth.

 Once you believe these three statements, then you are ready for what the book, Pathway To Wealth by Olumide Emmanuel teaches.

-There are three bus-stops on the pathway to wealth and they are
+There are three bus stops on the pathway to wealth and they are

 - Financial intelligence (the doorway to the pathway)